DevExpress/devextreme-documentation/concepts/05 UI Components/Map/15 Specify the Size.md

 The default size of the **Map** UI component is 300x300 pixels.
-To change it, use to the [width](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/width.md '/Documentation/ApiReference/UI_Components/dxMap/Configuration/#width') and [height](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/height.md '/Documentation/ApiReference/UI_Components/dxMap/Configuration/#height') options.
+To change it, use to the [width](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/width.md '/Documentation/ApiReference/UI_Components/dxMap/Configuration/#width') and [height](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/height.md '/Documentation/ApiReference/UI_Components/dxMap/Configuration/#height') properties.

 ---
 ##### jQuery